bheimbu/evolutionary_ecology/docs/source/first_week.rst

 .. _first_week_tuesday:
 Tuesday
 -------
-Yesterday, you collected oribatid mites and left them in lactic acid overnight to clear their bodies for better examination under the microscope.
+Yesterday, you collected oribatid mites and left them in lactic acid overnight to clear their bodies for better examination under the stereo microscope.
 Without this treatment, recognizing key morphological features would be challenging.

 .. note::
   **Today, you will…**